Geführte Touren durch Zentralasien

 Das goldene Zeitalter und das kulturelle Erbe Zentralasiens

 Das goldene Zeitalter Zentralasiens war während des dunklen Mittelalters in Europa, als Wissenschaft und Kultur in der Region aufblühten und der Handel über die Seidenstraße der Region Reichtum brachte.
-Die Region brachte eine bemerkenswerte Anzahl historischer Persönlichkeiten hervor, die ihren Beitrag zur Entwicklung der Mathematik, Astronomie, Literatur, Linguistik, Politikwissenschaft und Architektur leisteten.
-Auch die Religion hat sich in der Region stark entwickelt, da mehrere Religionen gleichzeitig in der Region existierten: Zoroastrismus (Feueranbetung), griechischer Polytheismus, Hinduismus, Buddhismus, Judentum, Christentum und Islam hatten alle ihre Anhänger.
+Die Region brachte eine bemerkenswerte Anzahl historischer Persönlichkeiten hervor, die ihren Beitrag zur Entwicklung von Mathematik, Astronomie, Literatur, Linguistik, Politikwissenschaft und Architektur leisteten.
+Auch die Religion hat sich in der Region stark entwickelt, da mehrere von ihnen gleichzeitig in der Region existierten: Zoroastrismus (Feueranbetung), griechischer Polytheismus, Hinduismus, Buddhismus, Judentum, Christentum und Islam hatten alle ihre Anhänger.
 Heute wird Zentralasien größtenteils vom säkularen Islam beherrscht, aber nach der Unabhängigkeit von der Sowjetunion, in der Religion nicht erlaubt war, hat der Islam wieder mehr Fuß gefasst.
 Zentralasien war auch in der Antike eine sehr entwickelte Region und einige der Oasenstädte und andere fruchtbare Gebiete waren schon vor Tausenden von Jahren die Superstädte ihrer Zeit.

 Zentralasiatische Natur und Landschaften